Follow the step by step process or choose what situation that best describes you:

 Online Law Degrees

 Once you have received your J.D. degree (or if you are still enrolled in law school but will receive your degree prior to taking the exam), you may apply to sit for the Florida General Bar Exam.
-If you do not have a J.D. or L.L.B. degree, you must meet the following requirements before applying to take the exam:

 The Florida Board of Bar Examiners provides a free study guide for Part A of the bar exam, testing your knowledge of general law and Florida law.
 Part B of the exam, the Multistate Bar Exam, may be studied using guides provided by the National Conference of Bar Examiners (NCBEX).
 There are also study guides based on past bar exams provided by the Florida Board of Bar Examiners.